NikiforovAll/aws-claim-check-dotnet/README.md

-# Claim Check Pattern via AWS.Messaging in .NET
+# Claim-Check Pattern via AWS.Messaging in .NET

 This repository demonstrates how to use AWS.Messaging based to implement a claim-check pattern.